 “Wearing period underwear is more sustainable than using tampons and pads, regardless of whether they’re made from eco-friendly materials as it avoids waste.

-“Fortunately Modibodi use sustainable materials in their underwear, such as merino wool, recycled nylon and bamboo.”
+“Fortunately Modibodi use sustainable and recycled materials in their underwear, such as merino wool, recycled nylon, and bamboo.”

 Washing process: 4/5